Trigeminal neuralgia: Causes, symptoms, diagnosis, treatment

 A number of medications are effective in helping control the pain of trigeminal neuralgia.
 The most commonly prescribed medications are anticonvulsants (anti-seizure medications).
 Anticonvulsants help to stop the irritated trigeminal nerve from firing pain impulses.

 TN can be treated with anticonvulsant medications such as carbamazepine or gabapentin.
-The medications clonazepam and sodium valproate may also be effective and may be used in combination with other medicines to achieve pain relief.
+The medications pregabalin and lamotrigine may also be used.
 Some antidepressant medicines also have significant pain relieving effects.

 Opioid pain medications can be useful during episodes of severe pain.